-Part-time and Seasonal Jobs: Trail staff come from a variety of backgrounds.
-In addition to the life experiences they bring, staff receive extensive training in leadership, wilderness skills, and natural history.
-What really sets WI staff apart is the energy and care they put into making every trip a fantastic experience for every participant.
+Part-time and Seasonal Jobs: Trail guides come from a variety of backgrounds.
+In addition to the life experiences they bring, guides receive extensive training in leadership, wilderness skills, and natural history.
+What really sets WI guides apart is the energy and care they put into making every trip a fantastic experience for every participant.

 Full-time Career Staff: If you are interested in a dynamic, entrepreneurial, high-tech working environment with a dedicated team of professionals, a career at Wilderness Inquiry may be for you.
 We are especially interested in versatile people who seek to better themselves and the world.

 Frequently Asked Questions about working at Wilderness Inquiry